cryu854/SinGAN/README.md

 ### Training SinGAN
 Use `main.py` to train a new SinGAN model.

-The **training configuration** follows [supplementary material](), and all the examples of this repository are generated from the same network with 8 scales.
+The **training configuration** follows [supplementary material](), and all the examples of this repository were generated from the same network with 8 scales.
 The training takes 40~50 minutes on a GTX 1060 3GB .

 Example usage: